unixorn/awesome-zsh-plugins/README.md

 * [node.plugin.zsh](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for zsh with caching of nvm completions and autoloading of nvm if present.
 * [nodenv.plugin.zsh](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load nodenv and its completions into the shell.
 * [nohup](https://github.com/micrenda/zsh-nohup) - Add `nohup` to the current command pressing `Ctrl-H`.
-* [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - OS X users know the pain of trying to figure out what command actually flushes the DNS cache on their version of OS X, and this plugin makes that annoyance go away.
+* [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - macOS users know the pain of trying to figure out what command actually flushes the DNS cache on their version of macOS, and this plugin makes that annoyance go away.
 * [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling nvm which node to use.
 * [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs.
 * [open-create-projects](https://github.com/marcossegovia/open-create-projects) - Open/Create projects in Jetbrains.
 * [opera-git-plugin](https://github.com/aswitalski/oh-my-zsh-opera-git-plugin) - Git aliases.
 * [operator](https://github.com/nivv/operator-theme) - Clean and simple theme, works best with Menlo for Powerline.
 * [opp.zsh](https://github.com/hchbaw/opp.zsh) - Vim's text-objects-ish for zsh.
-* [osx-dev-zsh-plugin](https://github.com/marshallmick007/osx-dev-zsh-plugin) - This plugin adds some commands for maintaining various server programs on my OSX install.
+* [osx-dev-zsh-plugin](https://github.com/marshallmick007/osx-dev-zsh-plugin) - This plugin adds some commands for maintaining various server programs on my macOS install.
 * [pantheon-terminal-notify-zsh-plugin](https://github.com/deyvisonrocha/pantheon-terminal-notify-zsh-plugin) - Background notifications for long running commands.
 Supports Elementary OS Freya.
 * [pctl](https://github.com/ytet5uy4/pctl) - Toggle the environment variables for proxying.
 * [phpcs.plugin.zsh](https://github.com/voronkovich/phpcs.plugin.zsh) - Plugin for [PHP code sniffer](https://github.com/squizlabs/PHP_CodeSniffer).